Updated: Aug 17

 Fair Lending auto lending opportunity

-Economic discrimination is often found in car sales. [ii] In the companion article, Cutting through complexity: An auto buying approach, we provide process and tools enabling individual buyers and borrowers to reduce or eliminate economic discrimination.
+Economic discrimination is often found in car sales. [ii] In the companion article, Cutting through complexity: A confidence-building car buying approach, we provide processes and tools enabling individual buyers and borrowers to reduce or eliminate economic discrimination.
 As suggested earlier, economic discrimination may occur to anyone.
 Information is foundational to negotiation success.

 the borrower => incentives based on the loan interest rate and terms.